Data-to-Insight-Center/patra-kg/README.md

     ```bash
     make up
     ```

+   The server will be running at port `5002`.
+To view Swagger documentation, navigate to `http://localhost:5002/swagger`.

    Once the containers are up, you can view the ingested model cards in the [Neo4j Browser](http://localhost:7474/browser/).
    - Login with the username `neo4j` and the password `PWD_HERE`.